 Luckily, one thing my kids LOVE is roasted vegetables.
 Anytime I can work them into a meal, it’s sure to be a win!
-Since I always know I can find amazing variety at Pick ‘n Save, my favorite grocery store, I headed there to grab ALL the veggies – three types of peppers, zucchini, yellow squash, purple onion, corn, and fresh cilantro for on top.
+Which is why I used ALL the veggies in these enchiladas – three types of peppers, zucchini, yellow squash, purple onion, corn, and fresh cilantro for on top.
 We literally ate the rainbow with this meal…..and it has seriously never tasted so good.

 Because the only thing better than a delicious pan of rainbow-colored roasted veggies is roasted veggies stuffed inside white corn tortillas, topped with creamy chile verde sauce and gooey, melted Monterey Jack cheese.
 Seriously, you guys.
 It’s enough to make a vegetarian out of anyone…..or at the very least…..guarantee that my kids will be totally fine with Meatless Monday!

 - 3 Tablespoons olive oil